EmmaEwert/KITTY/docs/manual/animations.rst

 		}
 	}

-This code tells the Animator to cycle through frames 4, 5, 6, 7, 8 and 9 when walking.
-When not walking, frames 0, 1, 2 and 3 are cycled through instead.
+This code tells the ``Animator`` to cycle through frames 4 through 9 when walking.
+When not walking, frames 0 through 3 are cycled through instead.

-Frame indices start from 0.
+..
+Note:: Frame indices start from 0.

 .. figure:: images/idle-walk-animation.gif
+	:align: center

-*In the NES game DuckTales 2, Scrooge McDuck has 4 idle frames (3 unique) and 6 walk frames (5 unique)*
+	In the NES game DuckTales 2, Scrooge McDuck has 4 idle frames (3 unique) and 6 walk frames (5 unique)